 Statement on Teaching, Learning and Assessment

 This module is a group project, so that 90% of the scheduled time is spent on active enquiry and project work.
 As part of a team, the students have to appreciate the roles of the other members and how to get the best out of the members who have different skills and motivations.
 This is an exercise in collaborative learning where the students will use a commercial quality game engine.
 The teams are given a broad brief, in order to allow them as much freedom as possible to express themselves creatively and technologically.
 The module is set up to be as true to ‘Industrial experience’ as possible and to allow them to make mistakes and remedy them.
-To this end the briefs supplied to them will come from an external client and they will be expected to treat the whole process as if employed by that client.
-They are given lectures on the design of games and possible ways of going about such a project but the final say in how they do anything is down to the group themselves in agreement with the clients.
+They are given lectures on the design of games and possible ways of going about such a project but the final say in how they do anything is down to the group themselves.

 Teaching and Learning Work Loads